 This deception should not deter one from travelling.
 Crossing the street, walking down stairs, eating and driving present unlikely danger.
 These day to day risks are much higher than getting killed in an attack.
 If you can’t travel because of terrorism risk, you can’t do anything.
 Talking to locals and keeping abreast of the news can keep you safer.
 Government sites also help, but these can be over cautious and at times, inaccurate.
 Posting on Lonely Planet’s Thorn Tree contributes to getting views from recent visitors or residents of you destination

 Although terrorists often target places frequented by foreigners, the chance of an incident is minimal when you consider how many visit these destinations.
 For example, transportation is a favourite target, but even here, given the number of planes, airports, trains and buses out there, they’re still infrequent.
 Sadly, your city or country may not be a lot safer, so the riskiness of travel is probably only slightly greater than staying home for some.

 The situation today is fluid and can change fast.
 One must monitor the news and make decisions on where it is safe to go.
 Further, a series of events in Europe or Asia has no impact regarding visiting Chile or Uruguay.
 Europe and Asia are large areas.
 Terrorists don’t attack most areas.

-Violent incidences are increasing, especially this year, but remain at very low to non-existent almost everywhere.
+Violent incidences are increasing but remain at very low to non-existent almost everywhere.
 Like many things in life, this limited degree of risk must not stop you from going on foreign adventures.

 Let me know your views on this contentious issue in the comments below.